senuriN/SA/README.md

 - The sidebar size has been set to desired and it shrinks/ expands depending on the browser zoom level.
 For optimal display,       please check your webpages in chrome with a 100% display.
 This will be our default, though the components will differ by a       negligible proportion with differing attributes(This won't hopefully affect much of the display).

-- <h3>To create forms<h3>, let's continue with bootstrap as that will be much more easier.
+- <b>To create forms<b>, let's continue with bootstrap as that will be much more easier.

     - Refer the following external scripts in your project
         - <link rel="stylesheet" href="http://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css">